 Dickerson homers again as Pirates sweep Reds with 9-2 win

+CINCINNATI (AP) Corey Dickerson and the Pittsburgh Pirates are so hot even Ivan Nova is contributing at the plate.

-CINCINNATI (AP) — Corey Dickerson homered for the fourth time in three days, and the Pittsburgh Pirates beat the Cincinnati Reds 9-2 on Sunday for their ninth straight victory.
+Dickerson homered for the fourth time in three days, and the Pirates beat the Cincinnati Reds 9-2 on Sunday for their ninth straight victory.

 Dickerson and Starling Marte hit consecutive homers off Matt Harvey during Pittsburgh’s four-run second.
 Dickerson’s two-run shot extended his homer streak to four straight games, becoming the first Pirate to accomplish the feat since Josh Harrison in 2014.

 Dickerson went 4 for 5 and finished the series with 21 total bases, helping the Pirates outscore the Reds by a combined 27-5.
-Gregory Polanco and Sean Rodriguez also went deep in the finale.
+Gregory Polanco and Sean Rodriguez also went deep as Pittsburgh completed its first sweep of the Reds since Sept.
+27-29, 2013.

+”The bats showed up,” manager Clint Hurdle said. ”Really, everything did, but the offense was out in front of things.
+We did some damage early today.”

 Harvey (5-6) was tagged for eight runs and eight hits in 3 2/3 innings.
 The right-hander is expected to be traded ahead of the July 31 non-waiver deadline.